ionic-team/ionic-docs/src/content/theming/basics.md

 # Theming Basics

 <p class="intro" markdown="1">
-We built Ionic to be a blank slate that can easily be customized and modified to fit a brand, while still following the standards of the different platforms.
-We’ve made theming Ionic apps easier than ever.
-Ionic is built with CSS, which allows us to set some default styles but makes it extremely easy to change our defaults.
+Ionic Framework is built to be a blank slate that can easily be customized and modified to fit a brand, while still following the standards of the different platforms.
+Theming Ionic apps is now easier than ever.
+Because the framework is built with CSS, it comes with pre-baked default styles which are extremely easy to change and modify.
 </p>

 ## Colors

 Ionic has nine default colors that can be used to change the color of many components.
 Each color is actually a collection of multiple properties used throughout Ionic.

 When changing a color, it is important to set all of the related properties.
-We've made this easier by providing a [Color Generator](./color-generator) tool, but these can also be manually written if desired.
+This can be done easily with the [Color Generator](./color-generator) tool, but these can also be manually written if desired.
+Ionic will also generate a `shade` and `tint` color within a specific default color:

 <color-accordion></color-accordion>

 ## Platform Standards

-Ionic components adapt their look and behavior based on the platform the application is running on.
-This allows developers to use the same codebase for multiple platforms, while still looking like native applications.
+Ionic components adapt their look and behavior based on the platform the app is running on.
+We call this <strong>Platform Continuity</strong>.
+This allows developers to build apps that use the same codebase for multiple platforms, while still looking "native" to those particular platforms.

 Ionic has two **modes** that are used to customize the look of components based on the **platform**: `ios` and `md`.
 Each platform has a default mode, but this can easily be configured.
 For more information on customizing an application based on the platform, see [Platform Styles](./platform-styles).

 ## CSS Variables